xvxx/vial/docs/MANUAL.md

 1. Local State - Built-in to [Request].
 Allows caching of expensive algorithms (like DB lookups) on a per-request basis.

-2. Global State - Requires the `stateful` feature.
+2. Global State - Requires the `state` feature.
 Allows you to share database connections and whatnot across all requests.

 ### Local State